 The Marketing and Communications team is committed to providing a range of services and activities that facilitate the recruitment of future students to Federation University Australia.
 Our key objective is:

-To do this we engage in a large range of activities that are customised to meet the specific needs of each of our target markets.
+To do this, we engage in activities that are customised to meet the specific needs of each of our target markets.

 Key responsibilities/activities include: